connervieira/Predator/CONFIGURATION.md

         - When set to "1", Predator will skip the 'mode' prompt, and automatically boot into Pre-recorded Mode.
         - When set to "2", Predator will skip the 'mode' prompt, and automatically boot into Real-time Mode.
         - When set to "3", Predator will skip the 'mode' prompt, and automatically boot into Dash-cam Mode.
-        - When set to "4", Predator will skip the 'mode' prompt, and automatically boot into Information Mode.
-        - When set to "5", Predator will skip the 'mode' prompt, and automatically boot into Survey Mode.
     - It may be useful to change this setting in several different situations:
         - If you only ever use the same mode when using Predator, setting this to your preferred mode can save time.
         - When installing Predator in a vehicle, this setting can allow Predator to load without any user input.